-To improve the classic Amaretto Sour, Portland, Oregon bartender Jeffrey Morgenthaler takes things in a different direction, choosing to use fresh juice and high-proof bourbon to round out the cocktail, plus egg white for a dash of body and a silky texture.
+To improve the classic Amaretto Sour, Portland, Oregon, bartender Jeffrey Morgenthaler takes the drink in a different direction, choosing to use fresh juice and high-proof bourbon to round out the cocktail, plus egg white for a dash of body and a silky texture.
 Egg white may seem unusual, but it’s a traditional addition to many sours, including the Whiskey Sour and Pisco Sour.

-Morgenthaler’s take is nothing short of magic.
-The bourbon doesn’t overshadow the amaretto; instead, it bolsters the liqueur, helping it stand up next to the tart citrus.
+Morgenthaler’s take is magic.
+The bourbon doesn’t overshadow the amaretto; instead, it bolsters the liqueur, helping it stand strong next to the tart citrus.
 His Amaretto Sour is frothy, sweet, sour, nutty and strong, and the changes he makes to the recipe create a more balanced cocktail.

-Give it a taste, and you’ll never go back to the 70s-era version that simply calls for Amaretto and sweet-and-sour poured into a glass with ice.
-This new Amaretto Sour is a welcome update on the original, and one that you can be proud to make for friends.
+Give it a taste, and you’ll never go back to the ’70s-era version that calls for Amaretto and sweet-and-sour poured into a glass with ice.
+This new Amaretto Sour is a welcome update on the original, and one you can be proud to make for friends.